The announcement of fuel price hike by the Department of Minerals and Energy (DMRE) is expected to affect the new crop season.

 Makube adds: “not only fuel is impacted, but the cost of imported agriculture inputs such as fertilizer, pesticides, and herbicides will also increase especially given the recent constraints with availability of ingredients to produce certain fertilizers and the higher cost of shipping.”

-Ronnie Mckenzie, Chairperson of Farmers United of South Africa (FUSA), said while being interviewed on Newzroom Afrika that smallholder farmers will bear the brunt and be left in a worse situation that before.
+Ronnie Mckenzie, Chairperson of Farmers United of South Africa (FUSA), interviewed Newsroom Afrika said smallholder farmers will bare the brunt and worsen the situation.

-“The fuel price alone would be enough to collapse black farmers as input costs will also rise and farming operations will cease,” he said.
+“The fuel price alone would be enough to collapse black farmers as input costs will rise and farming operations will cease” he said.